shikon/shikon.github.io/_posts/2021-01-02-a-pcb-design.md

 ## Working principle of SMPS

 The goal is to create a DC high-voltage supply from a lower voltage supply.
 Just like climbing a mountain going up is a bit more difficult than going down.
 An example, a bad one however, is to create a lower voltage is using a resistive ladder.
-If the load isn't too heavy its fine but due to the small output impedance of the resistive ladder it will easily disturbed by its load.
+If the load isn't too heavy its fine but due to the small output impedance of the resistive ladder it will be easily disturbed by its load.

 ![Wikipedia](https://raw.githubusercontent.com/shikon/cloudimg/master/typora/330px-Impedance_voltage_divider.svg.png)